Guide

 How to Catch Fraud Using Digital Footprint Analysis

 Digital footprint analysis can help businesses spot fraudsters by identifying common red flags.
-Together, these red flags enable organizations to identify users with digital footprints that look suspicious, and thus are likely to belong to fraudsters.
-Examples of suspicious behaviour include use of:
+Together, these red flags enable organizations to identify users with digital footprints that look suspicious and, thus, are likely to belong to fraudsters.
+Examples of suspicious behavior include the use of:

 • a VPN